 Prerequisites: ENTP 101 or CSE 002 or BIS 111

-CSB 311 Computer Applications in Business 3 Credits
+CSB 311 Advanced Accounting Information Systems 3 Credits

-Application of computer technology to business problems.
+Application of computer technology to accounting information systems.
 Transaction processing systems that support the revenue, conversion, and expenditure cycles of manufacturing, service, and retail business organizations.
 Topics include process modeling, data modeling, internal controls, corporate IT governance, IT audit techniques, SAP and application of Generalized Audit Software.

 Prerequisites: (ACCT 152 or ACCT 108) and (CSE 241 or CSE 341)